EXCLUSIVE-Moscow lawyer who met Trump Jr. had Russian spy agency as client

 Elektronintorg, an electronic components supplier, said on its website that it now occupied the building.
 Elektronintorg is owned by state conglomerate Rostec, run by Sergei Chemezov, who, like Putin, worked for the KGB and served with him in East Germany.

 When contacted by phone, an unnamed Elektronintorg employee said he was not obliged to speak to Reuters.
-Rostec, responding to a request for comment, said that Elektronintorg only had a legal address in the building but that its staff were based elsewhere.
+Rostec did not immediately respond to a request for comment.

 When asked which organisation was located there, an unidentified man who answered a speakerphone at the main entrance laughed and said: "Congratulations.
 Ask the city administration."
 (Additional reporting by Polina Nikolskaya, Gleb Stolyarov and Darya Korsunskaya in Moscow; Editing by Andrew Osborn and Mike Collett-White)